Tag: loved

 The Christian world is a mixed bag when it comes to obeying the food laws of the Old Testament.
 Certain traditions hold to some of them.
 Some hold to a “Garden of Eden” level.
 Most of the Christian world, however, does not view the Old Testament dietary laws as binding.
 Of course, while perhaps not viewing them as binding, they look at them as guidelines and will try to follow them to some degree.
 So, no bacon for you.

 If you don’t like bacon, that’s easy for you.
 However, it isn’t about the bacon.
 It’s about the relationship.
 In the Christian circle, even among those the food adherents, that is the recognized reality.
-Even in the Roman Catholic (often being accused about being more about law than grace) acknowledges and teaches that relationship is primary.
+Even in the Roman Catholic (often being accused about being more about law than ) acknowledges and teaches that relationship is primary.
 It’s not as if rules and practices are bad, quite the contrary.
-It is the reason between the practices and rules that is important: love of God.
+It is the reason between the practices and rules that is important: of God.

 2) If, through , God revealed that you had to never eat your favorite food again (even bacon), what would you do?
 Why?
 Would you struggle?

-3) Bacon can also provide an allegory to our spiritual .
+3) Bacon can also provide an allegory to our spiritual life.
 Something that God forbade one, may have not forbidden another.
 How do you interact with people whose forbidden thing (, pot, smoking, pork, movies, etc.) is different than yours?
 What is your forbidding thing or things?

 • Blowing Smoke Into Our Own Eyes